venkateshakula1729/cs425-2025-/README.md

 - Beej's Guide to Network Programming

 ## Declaration
-I declare that this implementation is my original work.
+I declare that this implementation is our original work.
 All sources have been properly referenced, and no code has been plagiarized.

 ## Feedback
 Suggestions for future improvements: